 “Simply tap the mic to start speaking in a selected language, then tap the mic again, and the Google Translate app will automatically recognize which of the two languages are being spoken, letting you have a more fluid conversation.
-For the rest of the conversation, you won’t need to tap the mic again—it’ll be ready as you need it,” Google wrote in a
+For the rest of the conversation, you won’t need to tap the mic again—it’ll be ready as you need it,” Google wrote in a blog post.

 The conversation translation uses Google’s cloud servers to get the required processing power needed for quick real-time speech translation, thus unlike the image translation, it will need data connection at all times.

 The updated Google Translate app is rolling out now via Google Play and will reach your Android device in the coming days.